-The lakes around Banff National Park are a prime place to go for a SUP or stand up paddleboard in the summer months once they unthaw.
-Paddleboarding in Banff is one of our favorite ways to relax in the park, and it’s often we find ourselves alone on the water.
-What’s great is you don’t have to own one yourself as you’re able to rent them from several locations in town.
+Once the lakes around Banff National Park unthaw, they are a prime place for a SUP (short for stand-up paddleboard) in the summer.
+Paddleboarding in Banff is one of our favorite ways to relax in the park, and we often find ourselves alone on the water, enjoying all the nature around us.

-Whenever we don’t feel like venturing out on a Banff hike, we’ll turn to the lakes in the summer for some relaxation.
-Here are our favorite paddleboarding locations in Banff.
+What’s great is that you don’t have to own one yourself; you can rent one from several locations in town.
+Whenever we don’t feel like venturing out on a hike in the summer, we’ll turn to the lakes for some relaxation.
+Here are our favorite paddleboarding locations in Banff, Canmore, and beyond!

 The Bow River

-From the Banff Canoe Club, head up the Bow River in search of some beautiful natural scenery.
-While much of Bow River is fast-moving and quite intense, a section of the Bow River is calm and has plenty of space for beginners to explore.
+From the Banff Canoe Club, head up the Bow River in search of beautiful natural scenery.
+While much of the Bow River is fast-moving and quite intense, a section is calm and has plenty of space for beginners to explore.
+The gentle leg flows into Vermillion Lakes and is slow-moving compared to many other parts of the river.
+Ask the Banff Canoe Club for the specific entry location.

 Vermilion Lakes